BSMuse/photolabs-starter/README.md

 To get started with the PhotoLabs backend server, follow these steps:

-1. Clone the backend repository to your local machine.
-2. Install the required dependencies using `npm install`.
+1. Install the required dependencies using `npm install`.
-3. Start the server using `npm start`.
+2. Start the server using `npm start`.
-4. The server will be available at the specified port (default: `http://localhost:8001`).
+3. The server will be available at the specified port (default: `http://localhost:8001`).

 ### Dependencies